They say you get what you pay for.

 Price range: $6-8k

-Why we like it: Funnel about 160 watt/hour back into the grid during use.
+Why I like it: Funnel about 160 watt/hour back into the grid during use.
 (That’s somewhere in the rough neighborhood of one cent of energy per hour).
 Oh, and I guess the elliptical is OK to… with over 40 resistance levels, a super low step-up height (making it good for home use), cardio and heart rate monitor, and rock solid construction.

 Potential Drawbacks: Really expensive.
 Weighs a massive 360 pounds.
 Energy offset is pretty low and would require heavy use to see any benefit.

-Overview: This is just a great elliptical with some incredibly hallmark features, like its moving handlebars for a better upper body workout, and its absurd 35 degree level of incline.
+Overview: This is just a great elliptical with some incredible hallmark features, like its moving handlebars for a better upper body workout, and its absurd 35 degree level of incline.
 Construction is exactly what you’d expect given the price, and you’ll get the workout of your life.

 Price range: $6-8k